HydroModPy/HydroModPy/docs/source/contribute.rst

 ==========

 HydroModPy is open to bug reports, new features, documentation work, and example notebooks.
 This page describes the practical steps.
-The deep reference for the configuration system, the data managers, and the TOML inheritance rules is kept in ``CONTRIBUTING.md`` at the repository root.
+The :doc:`user_guide/config_reference/index` covers the configuration system section by section, :doc:`user_guide/data/index` describes the data managers, and :doc:`user_guide/concepts/project-vs-run` explains the TOML inheritance contract.

 Open an issue
 -------------